everchens/facer/README.md

   The optional libfacedetect library is from [here](https://github.com/ShiqiYu/libfacedetection).

 # Compile
   Need to be familiar with cmake.
-Modify the CMakelists.txt first, then cmake, cmake --build...
+Modify the CMakeLists.txt first, then cmake, cmake --build...

 # Usage
   1, Create a directory with the name "names".
 All face photos will be storaged here.